pd-rs/crank/README.md

 # crank

 Crank is a wrapper for cargo when creating games for the [Playdate handheld gaming system](https://play.date).
-This is just a tool, the actually Rust wrappers for Playdate are found in its own [repository](https://github.com/rtsuk/playdate).
+This is just a tool, the actually Rust wrappers for Playdate are found in its own [repository](https://github.com/rtsuk/crankstart).

+This software is not sponsored or supported by Panic.

 ## Requirements